 The Archaeological Area of MilanCinque Vie is a district centered in the oldest point of Milan.
-In fact, the center point called the Cinque Vieux is the intersection of five streets where they meet.
+In fact, the center called the Cinque Vie is the intersection of five streets where they meet.
 The intersection is in the center of Milan's preserved quarter and is surrounded by historic streets and squares.

 Today there are ancient and impressive churches in the area.
 Among them stands the Santa Maria El Forte, the exterior was designed by the artist Richini.
-Also, nearby are the San Sebastiano Municipal Church, Santa Maria Podone Church, San Giorgio El Palazzo and the Church of San Maurizio El Monstro Maggiore.
+Also nearby are the San Sebastiano Municipal Church, Santa Maria Podone Church, San Giorgio El Palazzo and the Church of San Maurizio El Monstro Maggiore.

 The Archaeological Museum and the Old Roman Wall Tower, San Sepolcro and San Sisto are also located in the quarter.